genesiscommunitysuccess/docs/docs/02_creating-applications/02_creating-a-new-project/01_recommended-full-stack-project-setup/02_configure-deployment-plugin.md

 ./gradlew deploy-alpha-project.zip
 ```

-Note, this will take the last built distribution and does not run a project build as part of the task... **so do that
+Note, this will take the last built distribution and does not run a project build as part of the task... **so do it
 first**.